hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/399_guru_avatara.md

 beyond the form and meditate on the impersonal aspect of God, for no form can grant liberation.
 You may get worldly prosperity from the sight of the form.
-One who ministers to his mother succeeds in this world; one who worships his father goes to heaven; but the worshipper of a Sâdhu (holy man) gets knowledge and devotion.
+One who ministers to his mother succeeds in this world; one who worships his father goes to heaven; but the worshipper of a Sādhu (holy man) gets knowledge and devotion.

 *Q*. — What is the meaning of "क्षणमिह सज्जनसंगतिरेका" etc. — Even a